 David Walker - One of the first British artists to create beautiful feminine portraiture with spray paint. @artofdavidwalker

-El Mac – This artist freezes his spray-cans to lower the pressure and so creates a soft, misty effect to his flawless geometrically-lined pieces, such as this cowboy. @mac_arte
+El Mac – This artist freezes his spray-cans to lower the pressure and so creates a soft, misty effect to his flawless geometrically-lined pieces. @mac_arte

 Vhils - Portuguese artist who takes the raw essence of the Greek word ‘graffito’ (from which the word graffiti was derived) meaning to scratch the surface.
 He plasters walls and uses a jackhammer to make three-dimensional works. @vhils